seanTsmith/field-service/README.md

     + Price
     + Tech 1
     + Tech 2
++ new bug create new order make tech invalid - save twice and all bools toggle!!! / or just new order save
++ service date getting stored as string
++ Fix 1969 service date when blanks (FIXED...
+TEST)

 - Schedule Days
 - Utility Locate To Do
-- Fix 1969 service date when blanks
 - Massage data to reflect correct state (if invoice number supplied then utility locate done)
-- service date getting stored as string
-- new bug create new order make tech invalid - save twice and all bools toggle!!! / or just new order save

 TO DO LATER
 ===
+- Weird thing where panels move
 - Set up users and admin attribute for things like delete
 - Call invoice Work Order if no invoice number